-Interest in the Cape Spencer project and work on the property was limited between 1991 and 2004 with only limited work being completed during this period.
+Interest in the Cape Spencer project and work on the property was limited between 1991 and 2004 with only minor amounts of exploration work being completed during this period.

 In 1995, Rex Resources Ltd. acquired claims in the area and completed rock and soil sampling and geological mapping (Watters, 1995).
 Pro-Max Resources Inc. (Pro-Max) explored the property in 1998 completing rock sampling and data compilation (Gardiner, 1998).
 The collapse of commodity prices in late 1998 resulted in a lack of additional exploration work at Cape Spencer.
 From 2000 to 2003, Pro-Max completed prospecting, rock and soil sampling and data compilation on the property (Gardiner, 2000; Gardiner 2002, 2002b; O'Sullivan, 2003).
-Revival of the gold exploration industry in 2002-2003 led to a more advanced exploration program by Pro-Max and Geodex in 2004 with completion of IP geophysical surveys, rock sampling 1,838 m.
+Revival of the gold exploration industry in 2002-2003 led to a more advanced exploration program by Pro-Max and Geodex in 2004 with completion of IP geophysical surveys, rock sampling, trenching and completion of 25 diamond drill holes (AB-04-01 to AB-01-25) totalling 1,838 m.
 During this work, several significant zones of mineralization were defined, these being Zones A through F and the Emilio Zone (Humphreys and O'Sullivan, 2004).

-The Cape Spencer property has been dormant since 2004 due to difficult market conditions and local land access issues that have deterred junior exploration companies.
+The Cape Spencer property has been largely dormant with respect to exploration activity since 2004 due to difficult market conditions and local land access issues that have deterred junior exploration companies.